Aspen Policy Academy

 • Article Published November 14, 2025

-We are pleased to announce that the New York City Office of Technology and Innovation (OTI) is planning to adopt generative AI policy proposals from our Summer 2025 Science & Technology Policy Fellows.
+We are pleased to announce that the New York City Office of Technology and Innovation (OTI) is planning to adopt generative AI policy proposals from our Summer 2025 Science and Technology Policy Fellows.
 OTI’s Assistant Commissioner Alex Foard announced this news when the projects debuted at our Policy In Action event on Thursday.

 Fellows Hande Güven and Jessica Wang proposed updates to OTI’s AI Action Plan, suggesting more user-friendly guidance on how city agencies can responsibly implement generative AI.
 Their proposed framework helps unify city agencies’ protocols under NYC’s AI Principles, setting an example of how to balance safety and innovation.